 Muga is the pride of Assam, more so because it is endemic to Assam.
 The worm or caterpillar is a wild variety and feeds predominantly on the Som tree in Upper Assam, where most of the rearing is done, and the Suala tree in Lower Assam, although there are some other secondary varieties of trees on which the worm can be grown.
 The colour of the silk produced depends on the host tree and the season during which the silkworm is reared.

 The silk produced is known for its glossy fine texture and durability.
 Very often the silk outlives its owner.
-My grandmother handed me some of her exquisite Muga silks that were gifted to her during her wedding.
-Though they are a little frayed from years of rough handling (note that there was no dry cleaning back in the day), they still look just as good.
+My grandmother handed me some of her exquisite Muga silks that were part of her wedding trousseau.
+Though they are a little frayed from years of rough handling and home washing (there was no dry cleaning back in the day), they still look just as good.
 Heirloom pieces.

 The texture and colour of Muga is sensitive to changing atmospheric conditions.
-Meaning, it has been observed that the yarn reeled in the morning differs in colour and texture from the yarn produced in the evening.
-It was previously reported that Muga silk cannot be dyed or bleached due to 'low porosity', but this apparently is incorrect; Muga can take dye like any other silk once it is bleached.
+Meaning, it has been observed that the yarn reeled in the summers differ in colour and texture from the yarn produced in the winters.
+It was previously reported that Muga silk cannot be dyed or bleached due to low porosity, but this apparently is incorrect; Muga can take dye like any other silk once it is bleached.
 However, we love our honey-hued Muga as is, and won't be dyeing them anytime soon.
 Read about the history of Muga silk here.

 Eri silk, also known as Endi or Errandi silk, is one of the most underrated silks.
 The manufacturing process of Eri allows the pupae to develop into adults and only the open ended coocons are used for turning into silk yarns, it is also popularly known as Ahimsa or non-violent silk.